 MPsych (Clinical) students are no longer able to change their status to PhD (Clinical).

 How to apply

-Early December: First round offers are made.
-Occasionally a second round of offers is made in December or January.
+- Early December: First round offers are made.
+Occasionally a second round of offers is made in mid-December.

 Entry into the program is extremely competitive.
-Applicants typically need a strong academic record (e.g., an upper 2A Honours result or equivalent, or higher), and experience relevant to clinical psychology to be short-listed for interview.
+Previous successful applicants typically had a strong academic record (e.g., first class Honours, PhD), and experience relevant to clinical psychology to be short-listed for interview.